By Diana LaMorie • December 05, 2018•Writers in Residence, Careers, Other Career Issues, Law School, Choosing a Career and Landing a Job

 When You Look Desperate

 I graduated during The Great Recession when the legal job market contracted and law graduates were left out in the cold.
 I saw a lot of people shut out of opportunities that seemed like a sure bet when they applied to law school three years earlier.
-Regardless of whether their expectations were realistic, I was honestly surprised at how many of my classmates were political science, philosophy or other liberal arts majors with minimal internship or office work experience pre-law (sorry but 'teenage jobs' like lifeguarding and waitressing don't count).
+Regardless of whether their expectations were realistic, I was honestly surprised at how many of my classmates were political science, philosophy or other liberal arts majors with minimal internship or office work experience pre-law (sorry but 'teenage jobs' like lifeguarding and waitressing don't count in this context).
 I had thought it was an overhyped cliche, but they were ubiquitous.
 Naturally, with nothing to distinguish themselves from thousands of other JD job seekers flooding the market and with a shrinking legal job market post-2008, they became desperate.
 Many had to leave law practice before they even started.
 Some people removed the JD off their resume because employers knew the sorry state of entry-level JD graduates at the time.
-Luckily, almost 10 years out, I am happy to report that the people I knew who held steadfast to their desired career paths and took some risks because they knew what they wanted regardless of the current economic climate at the time (whether it was starting a solo practice, working in a JD Preferred path that closely resembles the practice area they thought they wanted to follow, etc.) have persevered.
+Luckily, almost 10 years out, I am happy to report that the people I knew who held steadfast to their desired career paths and took some risks because they knew what they wanted regardless of the current economic climate at the time have persevered (whether it was starting a solo practice, working in a JD Preferred path that closely resembles the practice area they thought they wanted to follow, etc.).

 The bottom line is: If you know what you want and stick to it, chances are that someone will take a chance on hiring you!
 And it can only go uphill from there.